(2010) Jack McDevitt, Tor (US), £6.99, pbk, 367pp, ISBN 978-1-937-00700-3

 Echo is the latest in the Alex Benedict series of futuristic, off-world, amateur detective stories.
 The hardback was initially published in N. America at the end of 2010 and the paperback at the end of 2011, so copies have really only begun to be circulated in western Europe this year.

-Set a eight thousand years in the future on the world of Rimway, antiques dealer Alex Benedict gets an offer to clear a stone tablet from a garden.
+Set a nine thousand years in the future on the world of Rimway, antiques dealer Alex Benedict gets an offer to clear a stone tablet from a garden.
 On this tablet there are strange, undecipherable runes carved.
 However before he can collect the piece someone else takes it.
 Alex would not have paid too much attention were it not for the runes being of an unknown script and this gets Alex and his assistant, Chase Kolpath, digging.

 The story is told from Chase Kolpath perspective.
 They find that the tablet's former owner (Sunset Tuttle) had spent a lifetime searching the Galaxy just beyond the human sphere of influence for intelligent alien life before he died.
 (In McDevitt's Benedict universe only humans and one other intelligent species are currently known in the Galaxy.)
 The implication is that Sunset Tuttle had actually found an alien civilisation but decided to keep the discovery a secret for reasons unknown.
 If Tuttle had found an alien civilisation then the news impact would have been tremendous: in McDevitt's future there has been thousands of years of human interstellar space exploration, many worlds colonised and now thriving.
 Yet apart from one other civilisation there seems to be nothing else out there.